 3) Toggle Star Wars: Battlefront 2 to Off.

-Try playing your game again to see if the crashing still persists.
-If unfortunately not, you’ll probably need to do a clean reinstallation of Star Wars: Battlefront 2.
+Try playing your game again to see if the your issue persists.
+If it does, you’ll probably need to do a clean reinstallation of Star Wars: Battlefront 2.
 Here’s how to do it quickly:

 After uninstalling, don’t forget to clear the roaming and local files.
 Press Windows logo key + R to bring out the Run box, then enter %appdata%.
 After that, delete the related game files in the Roaming folder.
 Also, go backward to AppData and clear the related game files in the Local file folder.